TheSilvered/nest/README.md

 Like VS Code, Sublime Text does not support input from the user in the output panel, to do that you can install a plugin like `Terminus`.

+**When downloading the plugins I suggest downloading them with the code of the most recent commit rather than from the source code of the latest release.**

 ## Building from source

 ### Windows